For Immediate Release – September 3, 2013

-School Days • Pow Wow • Salmon Bake • Native Dance • Arts & Crafts
+School Days • Native Dance • Salmon Bake • Pow Wow • Arts & Crafts

 Join us to celebrate one of the most treasured parts of Seattle’s heritage.
-Friday evening performances begin at 6pm and will feature well-known Northwest and Alaska Native Dance Groups as well as the world famous Aztec Dancers.
+Friday evening performances begin at 6pm and will feature Northwest Native Dance Groups, as well as the world famous Aztec Dancers.
 You’ll be able to purchase a freshly cooked salmon dinner to enjoy during the free performances.
-On Saturday the celebration kicks off with a traditional tribal canoe welcoming ceremony at 10am, followed by a pow wow, coastal drumming and dancing, plus food and arts & crafts vendors.
-The festival is free, fun for the entire family and not to be missed!
+On Saturday, the celebration kicks off with a traditional tribal pow wow at noon, a canoe welcoming ceremony at 4pm, plus food and arts & crafts vendors.
+This event is free, fun for the entire family and not to be missed!

 Dancing, drumming, salmon bake, arts & craft vendors and more: Friday – Saturday.
-See our web site, salmonhomecoming.org for a detailed schedule.
+Visit our web site at salmonhomecoming.org for a schedule of events.

-Salmon Homecoming Celebration 2011 is sponsored by: Muckleshoot Indian Tribe, Seattle Aquarium, Tulalip Tribes, Seattle Public Utilities, Lummi Tribe, Seattle City Light, Seattle Department of Parks & Recreation, Squaxin Island Tribe, Upper Skagit Tribe, Washington Forest Protection Agency, CANOES- City of Seattle Native Employees, Stillaguamish Tribe, Northwest Indian Fisheries Commission, King County, Washington State Department of Ecology and Puget Sound Partnership.
+Salmon Homecoming Celebration 2013 is sponsored by: Muckleshoot Indian Tribe, Seattle Aquarium, Tulalip Tribes, Seattle Public Utilities, Lummi Tribe, Seattle City Light, Seattle Department of Parks & Recreation, Squaxin Island Tribe, Upper Skagit Tribe, Washington Forest Protection Association, CANOES- City of Seattle Native Employees, Stillaguamish Tribe, Northwest Indian Fisheries Commission, King County, Washington State Department of Ecology and Puget Sound Partnership.